 Education of Indian children in day schools and boarding schools usually included developing craft skills.
 Boys learned welding, carpentry, and blacksmithing.
 Girls learned to sew, embroider, and knit.
-Some schools hired Native American women to teach beading to the students.
+Some schools hired American Indian women to teach beading to the students.
 Students decorated belts, moccasins, and purses.
 (See Image 17) Schools on the Fort Berthold reservation sent beaded pieces to exhibitions in eastern cities such as Boston.
-Native American girls learned to adapt traditional designs to European American interests.
+Girls learned to adapt traditional designs to European American interests.

 Almost every reservation had a trader’s store.
 (See Image 18) Traders also recognized the beauty of beaded designs.
 Traders knew that people living in fine homes in Chicago, New York, and other cities would pay well for these pieces.
 The traders often asked the beadworkers to change their designs a little to please the collectors.

 The products of skilled beadworkers became even more important as more Americans chose to spend their vacations traveling in the United States.
 Automobiles took tourists to reservations and nearby cities where tourists became customers for American Indian women’s beadwork.
 (See Image 19) Tourists purchased moccasins, toy-sized tipis, and dolls.
 (See Image 20) They sometimes bought more elaborate pieces such as beaded shirts.